New Grading Model Overview- Updated

 The old way ignored character

-Faith, honesty, serving others, and growing as a person were encouraged — but they never showed up in your grade.
+Faith, honesty, serving others, and growing as a person were encouraged but never showed up in your grade.

 +